jackarnold84/fantasy-forecaster/README.md

 - All other necessary resources will be created by the sam template
 - Set up new league
   - ensure league is viewable to public on ESPN (LM setting)
-  - go to ESPN to find leagueID (visable in URL)
+  - go to ESPN to find leagueID (visible in URL)
   - add config information to your [config file](#config-file)
+  - update scheduled events in [template.yaml](template.yaml) under Resources > FantasyForecasterModel > Properties > Events
 - Trigger lambda
-  - actions: fetchDraft --> fetchLeague --> fetchPlayers --> sim
+  - actions order: fetchDraft --> fetchLeague --> fetchPlayers --> sim
   - see [events/](model/events/) for how to trigger these actions
   - add scheduled events to the lambda for automatic updates